vespCV/VespaVelutina-Impact/README.md

 6. **Diverse study designs**: Mix of experimental interventions (muzzles, electric harps), observational studies, and modeling approaches cannot be meaningfully combined in a single meta-analysis.

 **Alternative approach**: Narrative synthesis with quantitative summary tables (as presented in this repository) is the most appropriate method for synthesizing these heterogeneous studies.

-## Notes

-- This synthesis is based on extracted quantitative data from included studies
-- Numbers are reported as found in original studies
-- Ranges and means are presented where available
-- Statistical significance is noted where reported
-- Methodological differences between studies should be considered when interpreting results
-- This summary is made with a human in the loop, when you see an error please create an issue.